Learning to Listen: Dalí Quartet

-- String Quartet No. 3 in E Flat Major (Allegro, Pastorale, Adantino, Menuetto, Allegro Presto agitato) by Juan Crisóstomo de Arriaga (1806-1826), the Spanish Mozart.
+- String Quartet No. 3 in E Flat Major (Allegro, Pastorale, Adantino, Menuetto, Allegro Presto agitato) by Juan Crisóstomo de Arriaga (1806-1826).

 Trained by world-renowned artists, members of the Dalí Quartet are from Venezuela, Puerto Rico and the U.S., and have studied at esteemed institutions such as the Cleveland Institute of Music, Yale University, Indiana University Bloomington, and the Simón Bolivar Conservatory in Caracas, Venezuela.
-The quartet is based in Philadelphia, Pa.
+The quartet is based in Philadelphia.

 This event is free and open to the public.